-In this series we have been studying a Biblical principle found in Scripture often referred to as Generational Curses.
+In this series we have been studying a Biblical principle found in Scripture often called Generational Curses.
 First cited in Exodus 20:5 and referenced several times after (Exodus 34:7; Numbers 14:18; Deuteronomy 5:9 and Jeremiah 36:31), it revolves around the idea that the sin/iniquity of the parents can be be passed down to the children for up to four generations.

 5 You shall not worship them or serve them; for I, the Lord your God, am a jealous God, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me.
 (Exodus 20:5 NASV)

-In our previous article, I discussed how King David’s family was affected by such a curse.
+In our previous article, I discussed how King David’s family was affected by such a curse or sin stronghold.